 Food allergies are on the rise, so it's natural to wonder about the potential harm to your child.
 According to the Centers for Disease Control and Prevention’s National Health Interview Survey, the prevalence of food allergies in children under 18 increased from 3.4 percent to 5.1 percent between 1997 and 2011.
-You may feel like every kid at your child’s school has an allergy, or you may be managing this serious medical condition within your own family.
+Food Allergy Research & Education estimates that two children in every classroom have a food allergy.

 While reactions to food can be serious, it's important to know the facts and what you can do to reduce your child's risk.
 Food allergies are highest in infants and toddlers and are much less common in adults than children due mostly to the differences in the immune response of infants and children as compared to adults.
 Children often outgrow allergies to milk, egg, wheat and soy.

 Promising treatments for food allergies are in the works.
 Ongoing studies indicate it may be possible to "desensitize" children, even those with severe reactions.

 A food allergy reaction happens when the immune system attacks a food protein that it mistakes as a threat to the body.
 Symptoms may include itching or swelling of the mouth, throat, face or skin; trouble breathing; and stomach pain, diarrhea, nausea or vomiting.
 A severe food allergy can be life threatening.